2.2.1. Found object

 A list of items whose names match that query will open under the search bar.
 Map items are given in order based on how far they are from the center of the current map:

-To find a map item based on geographic coordinates, enter the item's coordinates in the search bar.
+To find a map item based on its geographic coordinates, enter them in the search bar:

-- Every value is entered as a decimal number.
+- Enter the coordinates as a decimal number.

 For example, 55.777044.
 The number of digits after the decimal point can not be more than seven (this level of accuracy positions the marker within 1 cm of the actual location).

 Coordinate values are separated by a comma or space.
 For example:

 Coordinates can be entered in any order — “latitude, longitude” or “longitude, latitude”.
 Two responses to your search term (“lat-long” and “long-lat”) will display for every record.
 Options that correspond to “north latitude, east longitude” values are offered by default.

 To change one of the hemisphere selections, add a “minus” (hyphen) in front of the appropriate coordinate.